doocs/leetcode/solution/1500-1599/1571.Warehouse Manager/README_EN.md

 | product_id   | int     |
 | units        | int     |
 +--------------+---------+
-(name, product_id) is the primary key for this table.
+(name, product_id) is the primary key (combination of columns with unique values) for this table.
 Each row of this table contains the information of the products in each warehouse.
 </pre>